 Lean, delicious, juicy turkey burgers made with zucchini and topped with a summer garden tomato bruschetta topping over a bed of baby arugula – no bun required!

-Last week I went out to dinner with the girls and we went to this great little neighborhood spot.
-My girlfriend ordered the special, the bruschetta burger.
-Hers was a beef burger, but that inspired me to make this lighter version which turned out delicious.
+This dish was inspired by a meal my girlfriend ordered during a girl's night out.
+I always get inspired when I go out to eat, and created this lighter version which turned out delicious.
 For the turkey burger, I went with my skinny turkey burger recipe I posted a few years back, it's made with shredded zucchini which gives it lots of moisture and great flavor.
 They are delicate, so I prefer to make them on a skillet instead of the grill.

 This is the perfect summer meal for under 300 calories, especially if you have lots of tomatoes in your garden.
 You can easily make these vegetarian by using a boca burger or veggie burger of your choice.
 By the way the lovely fork is by For Such A Time Designs.
 Hope you enjoy!